Cumberland River: History

 The explorer Thomas Walker of Virginia in 1758 named the river, but whether for the Duke of Cumberland or the English county of Cumberland is not known.

 The Cumberland River was called Wasioto by the Shawnee Native Americans, who lived in this area.
 French traders called it the Riviere des Chaouanons, or "River of the Shawnee" for this association.
 The river was also known as the Shawnee River (or Shawanoe River) for years after Walker's trip.

 Important first as a passage for hunters and settlers, the Cumberland River also supported later riverboat trade, which traveled to the Ohio and Mississippi rivers.
 Villages, towns, and cities were located at landing points along its banks.
 Through the middle of the 19th century, settlers depended on rivers as the primary transportation routes for trading and travel.

 Floods

 In more recent history, a number of severe floods have struck various regions that the river flows through.
 In April 1977, Harlan, Kentucky, and many surrounding communities were inundated with floodwaters, destroying most of the homes and businesses within the floodplain of the river.
 This event led to the building of the Martins Fork Dam for flood control and the diversion of the Clover Fork around the city of Harlan.
 In addition, the river was diverted through a mountain cut in Loyall, Kentucky.

 In late April and early May 2010, due to the 2010 Tennessee floods, the river overflowed its banks and flooded Nashville and Clarksville, Tennessee.
-The downtown area was ordered to evacuate.
+The downtown area of Nashville was ordered to evacuate.

 Major flooding occurred along the Cumberland River at Pineville, Barbourville, and Williamsburg in early February 2020.